segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 ## Prerequisites

 To use the Data Graph, you'll need the following:
-- A Snowflake Data Warehouse.
+- A Snowflake data warehouse.
 - An [actions-based destination](/docs/connections/destinations/actions/#available-actions-based-destinations).

 > info ""